DISCOVER The Trièves AND FIND YOUR BALANCE

-In the Trièves, with one foot in the Vercors, the other in the Dévoluy, reconnect harmoniously with the elements essential to life.
-Explore new horizons and a region that nurtures you, its inhabitants and its land.
+With one foot in the Vercors, the other in the Dévoluy, in the Trièves reconnect harmoniously with the elements essential to life.
+Explore new horizons and a territory that nurtures you, its inhabitants and its land.

-Open yourself up to an eco responsible journey in our carefully preserved countryside and contribute to taking care of your host, mother earth.
+Open yourself up to an eco responsible stay in our carefully protected countryside and contribute to taking care of your host, mother nature.

 Throughout the seasons, choose an element that inspires you to find life balance and renewal.
 The Trièves offers you multiple opportunities to live unforgettable moments: nature and the great outdoors with all its related activities, plenty of cultural events and communities like our “Route des Savoir-Faire” where you may meet artists, craftsmen, producers, and share in the simplicity of their daily lives.